ashwinvis/talks/pyconse2019/talk.md

     return res
 ```

-AOT extensions can be produced via `setup.py` or using `transonic` CLI tool.
+AOT extensions can be produced via `setuptools` or using `transonic` CLI tool.

+???

+Example for
+- a vectorized numpy code and a version with loops
+- recently we also support type-hints for `memview`

+Build using
+- `setuptools` with `setup.py`
+- `transonic` CLI

 ---

-### Ahead-of-time compilation: how it works
+### Ahead-of-time (AOT) compilation: how it works

 ```sh